Ken Nicol (musician): Later years

-In the 1990s Nicol became a member of The Ashley Hutchings Dance Band.
+In the 1990s Nicol joined the Ashley Hutchings Dance Band.
 He later joined The Albion Band as lead guitarist and singer, writing much of the band's material, though also co-writing with Ashley Hutchings.
 The Albion Band produced four albums during Nicol's time in the band: Happy Accident, Before Us Stands Yesterday, The Christmas Album and Road Movies.

-In December 2002, Nicol joined forces with the folk-rock band Steeleye Span on their 'UK Reunion Tour’.
+In December 2002, Nicol joined the folk-rock band Steeleye Span on their UK Reunion Tour.
 In 2004, Steeleye Span released two albums: They Called Her Babylon and Winter.
 This was also the year of Steeleye Span's 35th Anniversary World Tour which took the band to Australia, New Zealand, Denmark, and to theatres and festivals throughout the UK.
 They released the album Bloody Men in 2006, and in October 2009 the album Cogs, Wheels and Lovers.

-In June 2010, he announced that he was leaving Steeleye Span.
+In 2010, he left Steeleye Span.
 He continues to write, tour and record as a solo artist, releasing the albums Thirteen Reasons in 2005 and Initial Variations in 2008.
-He also regularly appears in duos with comedian/musician Phil Cool, and with Albion Band/Steeleye Span founder Ashley Hutchings.
+He appears in duos with comedian/musician Phil Cool, and with Albion Band/Steeleye Span founder Ashley Hutchings.
 In November and December 2010, he performed as "special guest guitarist" with Lancashire folk group the Houghton Weavers.
-Nicol also co-hosts a folk and roots music podcast called "FolkCast".
+Nicol also co-hosts a folk and roots music podcast, FolkCast.

-In recent years (2017-2018), Nicol formed a trio with former Steeleye Span bass player Rick Kemp and 10cc drummer Paul Burgess.
+In 2017–2018 Nicol formed a trio with former Steeleye Span bass player Rick Kemp and 10cc drummer Paul Burgess.